Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 Dry Eye

 Dry eye occurs when the tear glands do not produce enough healthy tears.
 Dry eye occurs more often in women and older people.
-It also can be caused by contact lenses.
+Contact lenses can also cause dry eye.

 Other symptoms of dry eye include: